marina07/Structs_C-/README.md

 # Structs_C-
-C++ project to demonstrate the usage of structs, multiple file project, formatted output, and so on.
+C++ project to demonstrate the use of structs, multiple file project, formatted output, and so on.